 As a Ph.D. candidate in the English Department at Princeton University, my research usually begins at the intersection of art and power in English literature and drama of the sixteenth and seventeenth centuries.
-Areas of particular interest include the history of rhetoric and poetics, print technology and culture, and early modern criminal law and policy, as well as authors including More, Shakespeare, Marvell.
+Areas of particular interest include poetry and poetics; penology and carceral history; book history; queer theory; rhetorical culture; and authors including More, Shakespeare, Marvell.

-My dissertation project, Objects of Correction: English Literature and the Birth of Modern Punishment, constructs a critical and imaginative history of rehabilitative punishments, from Utopia to colonial penal codes.
-Based in and around London’s first Protestant hospitals and Bridewell prison, the first “house of correction,” Objects of Correction unearths the extent to which English literature became a discipline in its own right by defining itself against early modern carceral institutions.
-At the same time Objects of Correction shows how literature of all genres—-including prose fictions, dramatic experiences, and poetry by thinkers such as More, Shakespeare, and Milton—-helped to shape the justificatory language of correction during two crucial centuries in the rise of what Foucault has called “the correctional world.”
+My dissertation, Objects of Correction: Literature and the Birth of Modern Punishment, constructs an imaginative and critical history of rehabilitative punishments, from Utopia to colonial penal codes.
+Based in and around London’s Protestant hospitals and Bridewell prison, the first “house of correction,” Objects of Correction unearths the extent to which English literature became a discipline in its own right by defining itself against early modern carceral institutions.
+At the same time Objects of Correction shows how literature of all genres—-including prose fictions, dramatic experiences, and poetry by thinkers such as More, Shakespeare, and Milton—-helped to shape the justificatory language of correction during two crucial centuries in the rise of what Foucault called “the correctional world.”

 Previously I taught as a lecturer at Cornell University, where I led First-Year Writing Seminars on Shakespeare, as well as introductory creative writing courses, and where I earned my MFA in poetry (2014).
 Creative work has appeared in The Los Angeles Review of Books, The Seattle Review, The Beloit Poetry Journal, and the anthology Best New Poets (2011), among others.
 I hold a bachelor’s degree with high honors from Dartmouth College.

 On this site you can find some of my criticism and poetry, as well as conceptual and visual poems.
 You can also find me online at http://scholar.princeton.edu/mpritger/home and http://princeton.academia.edu/MatthewRitger.